SirMotte/FGU-Theme-Hearth/README.md

 # FGU-Theme-Hearth
-Fantasy Grounds Unity Theme by Sir Motte
+Fantasy Grounds Unity Theme by Sir Motte.

 Special thanks to MeAndUnique and Saagael.